 Using Instance Level Security

 In order for the Client application to inject Instance Level Security, CSM provides a helper class which assists them.
-This class contains methods which allow the user to add these filters to the Hibernate Configuration at the time of loading of the system and also initialize and parameterize these filters at run time for a particular user who is firing the query.
+This class contains methods which allow the user to add these filters to the Hibernate Configuration at the time of loading of the system and also initialize and parameterize these filters at run time for a particular user or group(s) who are firing the query.

+To add filters when using instance level security for user,

+To add filters when using instance level security for groups,

-This method should be called only once for an application just after the Hibernate Configuration object is created by reading the configuration file and before the Session Factory Method is created.
-This method injects the security filters which are created for this application.
+One of the above methods should be called only once for an application just after the Hibernate Configuration object is created by reading the configuration file and before the Session Factory Method is created.
+The methods inject the security filters which are created for this application.
 It retrieves a list of all the filters which have been defined for this application from the CSM Database.

+Since the non-CSM custom filters defined in HBM or via @Filter annotations are supported, If the definedFilterNamesList parameter is passed while adding filters then the named filters will be added as well to Persistent classes.

 Now for each filter in the list, it creates a new FilterDefinition (Hibernate) object.
 It then retrieves the Persistent Class from the passed Configuration Object using the class name for which the filter is defined.
 It then adds the filter to the persistent class by setting the filtering query.

+To initialize filters when instance level security for user.

+To initialize filters when instance level security for groups.

-This method is ivoked after obtaining the Session from the SessionFactory and just before executing the user query.
+One of these methods should be invoked after obtaining the Session from the SessionFactory and just before executing the user query.
 This method initializes the filters that are already added to the Sessionfactory.
 This method first obtains the list of all the defined filters from the SessionFactory in the passes Session object.
-It then just iterates through the filter list and sets the user name and the application name parameter.
+It then just iterates through the filter list and sets the user name or group names and the application name parameter.
 It retrieves the Application Name from the passed Authorization Manager.

+It is important to note that the instance level security filters can be added or initialized for User or groups exclusively.
+I.e, if the addFilter method is invoked for groups then the Group(s) based instance level security filter queries will be added.
+As mentioned above, the decision to utilize User or group based instance level security is made before adding the filters to Hibernate session and should not be used interchangeably.

 Known Issues